inefix/Decentralized-LoRa/LoRa_device/README.md

 python3 device.py -n
 ```

-* If you want to use existing values stored in the file called keys.txt, use the following command.
+* If you want to use existing values stored in the file keys.txt, use the following command.
 ```
 python3 device.py
 ```